Rage and the Politics of Power

 ~Carl Gustav Jung, The Collected Works of C. G. Jung: Two Essays on Analytical Psychology

 The function of the instinct, which is survival and procreation, in unawareness, results in defenses (the ego).
-The brain is in service to the emotional responses of the instinct for self perseveration and this constitutes all the thought up power and control tactics, or defenses.
-As humans we can fight against and flee from our emotions in many different inventive ways because of the advanced function of the pre-frontal cortex which makes us the most advanced animal in the evolutionary process, putting us right at the top of the food chain.
+The brain serves the emotional responses of the instinct for self-preservation, which constitute all the thought-out power and control tactics, or defenses.
+As humans, we can fight against and flee from our emotions in many different inventive ways because of the advanced function of the pre-frontal cortex, which makes us the most advanced animal in the evolutionary process, putting us right at the top of the food chain.

 We have the capacity for awareness and choice.
-This is apparently not available to any other species on the planet.
-And the choice is: either we live in an unaware state about the inner functioning of our psyche in which case the function will take over the psyche, or we become aware of ourselves as spiritual beings and live from the divinity of who we are in essence and in charge of the function of the instinctual emotions and ego thoughts that ensure survival.
-Until we make the choice to become aware, we are merely beings that are reactive to our environment in a highly defensive and destructive way to ourselves and others.
+Apparently, this is not available to any other species on the planet.
+And the choice is: either we live in an unaware state about the inner functioning of our psyche, in which case the function will take over the psyche, or we become aware of ourselves as spiritual beings and live from the divinity of who we are in essence and are in charge of the function of the instinctual emotions and ego thoughts that ensure survival.
+Until we choose to become aware, we are merely beings that are reactive to our environment in a highly defensive and destructive way to ourselves and others.

 Exercise: